amazon-ion/ion-schema/rfcs/ion_schema_2_0/ion_schema_2_0.md

 Ion Schema 2.0 adds support for backslash-escaped character sets inside character classes to the subset of supported ECMA regex features.
 See [ion-schema #54](https://github.com/amzn/ion-schema/issues/54).
 * **Change implicit `type: any` to `type: $any`**
 In Ion Schema 1.0, the default `type` is `any` rather than the top type, `$any`.
 This leads to some unintuitive behavior when handling null values.
 Ion Schema 2.0 changes the default `type` of a type definition from `any` to `$any`.
 See [ion-schema #58](https://github.com/amzn/ion-schema/issues/58).
+* **Allow timestamp ranges to have endpoints with unknown offsets**
+Ion Schema 1.0 prohibits using timestamps with unknown offsets as the upper or lower bound of a timestamp range, which leads to an awkward user experience in some cases.
+Ion Schema 2.0 allows timestamp ranges to have boundaries with unknown offset.
+See [ion-schema #72](https://github.com/amzn/ion-schema/issues/72).

 ## Compatibility with Ion Schema 1.0